 2. Create a homeschool schedule

 One of the benefits of homeschooling your preschooler is you have the flexibility to create a school schedule.
 You can schedule a school curriculum around playtimes, social gatherings, mealtimes, and even your child’s temperament for the day.

-School curriculum will vary depending on your child’s age and abilities.
-While you may have to follow some curriculum guidelines according to state and local laws, preschool curriculum is customizable to your child.
+Your school curriculum will vary depending on your child’s age and abilities.
+While you may have to follow some curriculum guidelines according to state and local laws, the preschool curriculum is customizable to your child.

 4. Schedule your work time

 Your work time is just as important as your child’s homeschooling schedule.
-When you’re juggling homeschooling and work know that you will have to work in small blocks of time compared to the long hours of a traditional workday.
+For example, when you’re juggling homeschooling and work, know that you will have to work in small blocks of time compared to the long hours of a traditional workday.

 5. Don’t recreate a traditional classroom at home

 A traditional classroom does not need to be recreated for your child to have homeschooling success.
-Many preschoolers do not do well in an environment where they have to sit still in a designated area.
-Create a space that works best for your child with plenty of space to move around while learning new things!
+Even more, many preschoolers do not do well in an environment where they have to sit still in a designated area.
+So, create a space that works best for your child with plenty of space to move around while learning new things!